Temporary Professional Worker

 Are there salary requirements associated with the H1-B?

-Before submitting an H-1B petition, the Center for Global Engagement must obtain a Labor Condition Application certified by the U.S. Department of Labor.
-To obtain the certification, the Center for Global Engagement must attest, on behalf of the employing department, that the department will pay at least the prevailing wage or the actual wage, whichever is higher.
-The Center for Global Engagement can discuss the salary with the department prior to the department completing the H-1B request forms.
+Before submitting an H-1B petition, the Office of the General Counsel must obtain a Labor Condition Application certified by the U.S. Department of Labor.
+To obtain the certification, the Office of the General Counsel must attest, on behalf of the employing department, that the department will pay at least the prevailing wage or the actual wage, whichever is higher.
+The Office of the General Counsel can discuss the salary with the department prior to the department completing the H-1B request forms.

 I've heard about an H-1B cap.
 Will that affect FSU's ability to submit an H-1B petition?